UBC-DSCI/introduction-to-datascience-python/_sources/reading.md

     - absolute file path
     - relative file path
     - **U**niform **R**esource **L**ocator (URL)
-- Read data into R using a relative path and a URL.
+- Read data into Python using an absolute path, relative path and a URL.
 - Compare and contrast the following functions:
     - `read_csv`
-    - `read_tsv`
-    - `read_csv2`
-    - `read_delim`
+    - `read_table`
     - `read_excel`
-- Match the following `tidyverse` `read_*` function arguments to their descriptions:
+- Match the following `pandas` `.read_*` function arguments to their descriptions:
-    - `file`
+    - `filepath_or_buffer`
-    - `delim`
+    - `sep`
-    - `col_names`
+    - `names`
-    - `skip`
+    - `skiprows`

-- Choose the appropriate `tidyverse` `read_*` function and function arguments to load a given plain text tabular data set into R.
+- Choose the appropriate `pandas` `.read_*` function and function arguments to load a given plain text tabular data set into Python.
-- Use `readxl` package's `read_excel` function and arguments to load a sheet from an excel file into R.
+- Use `pandas` package's `read_excel` function and arguments to load a sheet from an excel file into Python.
-- Connect to a database using the `DBI` package's `dbConnect` function.
+- Connect to a database using the `SQLAlchemy` library.
-- List the tables in a database using the `DBI` package's `dbListTables` function.
+- List the tables in a database using `SQLAlchemy` library's `table_names` function
-- Create a reference to a database table that is queriable using the `tbl` from the `dbplyr` package.
+- Create a reference to a database table that is queriable using the `SQLAlchemy` library's `select` and `where` functions
-- Retrieve data from a database query and bring it into R using the `collect` function from the `dbplyr` package.
-- Use `write_csv` to save a data frame to a `.csv` file.
+- Use `.to_csv` to save a data frame to a csv file
 - (*Optional*) Obtain data using **a**pplication **p**rogramming **i**nterfaces (APIs) and web scraping.
-    - Read HTML source code from a URL using the `rvest` package.
-    - Read data from the Twitter API using the `rtweet` package.
+    - Read/scrape data from an internet URL using the `BeautifulSoup` package
-    - Compare downloading tabular data from a plain text file (e.g., `.csv`), accessing data from an API, and scraping the HTML source code from a website.
+    - Compare downloading tabular data from a plain text file (e.g. *.csv) from the web versus scraping data from a .html file

 ## Absolute and relative file paths

-This chapter will discuss the different functions we can use to import data into R, but before we can talk about *how* we read the data into R with these functions, we first need to talk about *where* the data lives.
-When you load a data set into R, you first need to tell R where those files live.
+This chapter will discuss the different functions we can use to import data into Python, but before we can talk about *how* we read the data into Python with these functions, we first need to talk about *where* the data lives.
+When you load a data set into Python, you first need to tell Python where those files live.
 The file could live on your  computer (*local*)
 \index{location|see{path}} \index{path!local, remote, relative, absolute}
 or somewhere on the internet (*remote*).